Mount Desert Island

 Mount Desert Island is the sixth-largest island in the contiguous United States, and the third-largest on the Eastern Seaboard.
 Based on a solid foundation of Somesville and Cadillac Mountain granite, revealed and shaped by the retreating Laurentide Ice Sheet at the end of the Pleistocene Age, Mount Desert Island covers more than 108 square miles—an area smaller than Long Island, but larger than Martha’s Vineyard.

 In addition to Acadia, MDI’s primary attraction, the island is home to several small towns.
-Bar Harbor—once the exclusive summer playground of wealthy socialites from New York and Boston—has evolved to become a thriving summer town for vacationers from around the world.
-In Northeast Harbor, Southwest Harbor and Bass Harbor, you'll find boutiques and galleries, fine dining, and lodging.
+Bar Harbor—once the exclusive summer playground of wealthy socialites from New York and Boston—has evolved to become a thriving summer town for vacationers from around the world and delicious dining and ice cream shops.
+In Northeast Harbor, Southwest Harbor and Bass Harbor, you'll find boutiques and galleries, fine dining, and lodging and many campgrounds.